dbt-labs/docs.getdbt.com/website/docs/community/spotlight/david-effiong.md

 ## Anything else interesting you want to tell us?

 Outside of work, I play the piano and sing in the choir.
-I also write a faith based blog, [The Writings of David Uforo](https://daviduforo.wordpress.com/).You may want to check out.
+I also write a faith based blog, [The Writings of David Uforo](https://daviduforo.wordpress.com/).
+You may want to check out.